The best creamy chanterelle sauce recipe. It’s made with heavy cream, garlic, and parsley. It’s a must-try during the short chanterelle season!

 To dry the chanterelles, you can use a salad spinner or you can wash the chanterelles, leave them in the fridge overnight to dry and cook them the next day.

-STEP 1: Heat the butter (or oil) in a large frying pan, add the chopped onion and cook over low-medium heat for about 5 minutes until translucent.
+STEP 1: Heat the butter (or oil) in a large frying pan, add the chopped onion, and cook over low-medium heat for about 5 minutes until translucent.
 Add the garlic and cook for another minute.
+Move the onions and garlic to the side of the pan and increase the heat to high.

-STEP 2: Add the chanterelles, cook over high heat for 2 minutes.
+STEP 3: Cook over high heat for 2 minutes.

-STEP 3: Add the cream, broth, Worcestershire sauce and cook for another 2 minutes.
+STEP 6: Add Worcestershire sauce and cook for another 2 minutes.

-STEP 4: Add the flour (if using), bring the sauce to a boil, take the pan off the heat.
-Season with salt and pepper, stir in chopped parsley.
+Take the pan off the heat.
+Season with lemon juice, salt and pepper, stir in chopped parsley.

 More chanterelle recipes